 Headquartered in Vancouver, B.C., LED was founded in 2003.
 LED's first product, the VELscope®, has experienced wide spread adoption in the North American markets and now has an international presence as well.
 The company has further developed its portfolio into one that has positioned it to be a premier provider of dental imaging technology and services.
-Since establishing a market for the VELscope® LED has taken significant and progressive steps towards its goal of becoming a global leader in developing advanced, affordable technology targeted to dental and medical healthcare providers for the detection, diagnosis, and treatment of disease
+Since establishing a market for the VELscope® LED has taken significant and progressive steps towards its goal of becoming a global leader in developing and distributing advanced, affordable imaging technologies targeted to dental and medical healthcare providers for the detection, diagnosis, and treatment of disease